genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/10_web-training/01_web-training-day1.md

 :::tip
 If you look at the `icon` and `variant` properties, you'll see that you can change the icon displayed on the top menu bar.

 Take a look on the [fontawesome](https://fontawesome.com/) icons.
-You can customize it by changing its properties' values.
+You can customise it by changing its properties' values.
 Try to use `icon: 'gear'` and check.
 :::

 - Now, when setting the navigation items, we can use the `repeat` directive to iterate over the defined routes and create a navigation item for each.